yiziz/docs/docs/guide/index.md

 Through pure magic 🪄!

-Seriously though, AEM Vite uses a Sling request filter that:
+Seriously though, AEM Vite uses a Vite plugin that:

-- Automatically identifies if a request matches the [OSGI configuration](./backend/configuration/)
+- Proxies your local AEM instance
-- Detects when the Vite DevServer is running
+- Automatically identifies if a request matches the [configuration](./front-end/vite-plugin/#configuration)
-- Finds and strips away your desired AEM ClientLibs
+- Strips away your desired AEM ClientLibs
 - Injects the Vite client scripts 💯

 All of this happens in real-time and is 100% transparent.
 This means less time deploying front end code and more time developing.

 ## AEM support

-AEM 6.5.7+ and the AEM SDK (AEMaaCS) are fully supported.
+AEM 6.5+ and the AEM SDK (AEMaaCS) are fully supported.

 ## Front end framework support